anfraz7/anfraz7.github.io/_pages/06-recommendation-letters.md

 Some professors may have specific materials they ask for when writing a recommendation letter and some may not. _Even if they don't ask_, give them your CV and statement of purpose anyways.
 They are helping you out by writing this letter, and providing your application materials makes their life easier and shows them that you are invested in helping them help you.

-### What should I do if I am worried my letter writer might not submit on time?
+### what should I do if I am worried my letter writer might not submit on time?

 Firstly, remember how you turn in all of your assignments at 11:59 PM the day they are due and feel that is normal.
 Some professors are just going to turn in your first letter the day it is due, and it’s not really fair to ask them to turn it in sooner even if it plucks your nerves like a banjo.